bart from the simpsons - traditional animation

 Rotoscoping

-Max Fleischer developed the traditional animation technique known as "rotoscoping" in 1915.
+Max Fleischer developed the traditional cel animation technique known as "rotoscoping" in 1915.
 In this technique, animation is "traced" over real-world film footage of actors and scenery.

 Legacy and Continued Use